Domaine de La Roche Moreau - Quarts de Chaume Grand Cru 2023

 Nose

-Complex aromas of citrus, fig, prune, and quince jam, evolving after 5 to 10 years into notes of precious wood, candied fruit, honey, and toasted almonds.
+Complex aromas of citrus, fig, prune, and quince jam, evolving after 5 to 10 years into notes of precious woods, candied fruit, honey, and toasted almonds

-Ample and powerful, harmonious, delicately fresh and balanced, mellow tannins, beautiful finesse and very long finish.
+Full-bodied and powerful, harmonious, delicately fresh and well-balanced, with integrated tannins, beautiful finesse, and a very long finish

 Serve